cross

 Owners

-b) Kanban board: Any specific team does not own a Kanban board and is usually devoted to the company’s overall workflow.
+A single Scrum Team owns a Scrum Board during a Sprint.
+While any specific team does not own a Kanban Board and is usually devoted to the company’s overall workflow.

 Reports

-a) Scrum board: Scrum teams use data from task boards to create velocity charts and progress graphs based on completed tasks in each sprint.
+Scrum Teams use data from task boards to create Scrum velocity charts and progress graphs based on completed tasks in each Sprint.

-b) Kanban board: Most teams fail to utilise Kanban board data for creating charts or graphs, limiting their potential to visualise progress.
+On the other hand, most teams fail to utilise Kanban Board data for creating charts or graphs, limiting their potential to visualise progress.

 Conclusion

-Scrum Board is an effective way to channel and manage Agile projects.
+Scrum is a great way to manage the teams and using the Scrum Board is an effective way to channel and manage Agile projects.
 The tasks can be easily divided into sections, and data can also be manipulated according to the project requirements.
+There are many Scrum tools to choose from for Scrum boards to get your things done.
 So, if you are a Project Manager, Scrum Master, Team Member or even a Stakeholder, consider using Task Boards to visualise tasks and follow along.

 Analyse Agile businesses in a Scrum environment with our Agile Business Analysis in a Scrum Environment course now!